 One of the most popular and visited cities in the Indian state of the Rajasthan, there are many places to visit in Jodhpur.

-Famous for its azure hues, the plethora of palaces, historical buildings, natural sites, and activities make Jodhpur, the second largest city in the Rajasthan, a true tourist hub in India.
+Famous for its azure hues, the plethora of palaces, historical buildings, natural sites, and activities make Jodhpur, the second-largest city in the Rajasthan after Jaipur, a true tourist hub in India.
 Founded in 1459 by the ruler of Mandore in the Rajasthan state, Rao Jodha, the city bears the moniker of Sun City.
-This is pretty simple to understand: it is sun-soaked for the most part of the year, delighting its citizens with a perpetual summer.
+This is pretty simple to understand: it is sun-soaked for the most part of the year, delighting its citizens with perpetual summer.

 Before getting into the nitty-gritty of our guide, a curiosity.
 Jodhpur, the Sun City, boasts also another nickname, the Blue City.
 Why is it?

 The explanation of why Jodhpur the Blue City is actually azure-hued is pretty simple.
 In the past, painting a house with blue was a sign of belonging to a specific social class, and in this case, the class was the Brahmin caste (priests caste).

 With time this social practice has been gradually abandoned, and today not only the people belonging to the Brahmin caste paint their house blue but also other families.
 This is what gives the city its blue tone even when looked at from afar.

 The caste system in India is a very old system that rules the social stratification within Indian society.
 Throughout history, it has been adopted in different ways by each ruling power, and also now it rules marriages, job posts, education and all types of family affairs.
 Even though still greatly present in the Indian society, many are the people, also prominent figures such as the jurist and politician B.R.
 Ambedkar, who fought against the injustices of the current caste system and for the rights of the class of the “untouchables”, or “Dalits”.